avionics18/hugo-tutorial/themes/hugotail/README.md

     * Now you can design your layouts using tailwind css and it will generate the required classes for you.
 And you will also be seeing live changes reflected onto your browser.
 * For production:
     * First run `npm run build` from theme `hugotail/` folder (for css minification), and then
-    * `hugo --cleanDestinationDir --minify` from your project's root folder (for html minification).
+    * `hugo -t hugotail --cleanDestinationDir --minify` from your project's root folder (for html minification).